tsiruot137/MATH-Cruise137/README.md

 This repository is in general organized by the courses I have learned.
 Every time I learn a new course, a directory for the notes, problems, and insights from that course will be added to the repository.
 Actually the contents (of the notes, problems, and insights) of a certain course are not necessarily all related to the course, and they can be any mathematical knowledge I have learned during that period of time.

 ## 2. Basic Composition of the Content
-Every course directory contains three genres of files: `notes`, `problems`, and `insights`, which are all written in LaTeX.
-These three genres of files share the same composition, which is the commonly-used **"Definition-Theorem"** workflow in mathematics.
+Every course directory contains four genres of files: `notes`, `exercise`, `problems`, and `insights`, which are all written in LaTeX.
+These four genres of files share the same composition, which is the commonly-used **"Definition-Theorem"** workflow in mathematics.
 This workflow is described below (as though every math learner would be familiar with it).
 > **Definition-Theorem workflow ("Df-Th" workflow for short)**: Math theory is developed in chronological order.
 Mathamaticians start with some basic definitions, then they prove some theorems based on these definitions or on theorems previously proved.
 For the progress of math theory, there must be always new definitions proposed so that new theorems offering more insights to the world can be discovered. **In this workflow, every definition or theorem must based on the previous definitions or theorems.
 Every definition or theorem must be verified to be valid, and each newly proposed definition or theorem must not conflict with any previous ones.** Thus in the very beginning of math theory, mathematicians must initialize a set of **logic** or rules that must be followed throughout the development of the theory, and some cornerstones (called **axioms**) to support all the theory.
 >

 ## 3. Writing of the Df-Th Workflow
+The four genres of files share the same composition based on the Df-Th workflow.
 The Df-Th workflow basically consists of definitions and theorems.
-A definition or a theorem is written as a building block that takes up a region of a file, with a formatted **timestamp** representing the logic time when the definition or the theorem is proposed.
+A definition or a theorem is written as a **building block** that takes up a region of a file, with a formatted **timestamp** representing the logic time when the definition or the theorem is proposed.

-## 4. Customized Orgnanization in Different Files
-Although the three genres of files share the same basic composition, they are actually organized in their corresponding variants of the Df-Th workflow.
-### 4.1 Notes
-Notes files are the major part of the repository, which records the entire process of math theory's development.
-Notes files act as the source of the problems files and insights files.
-The notes-variant of the definition-theorem workflow consists of the following building blocks:
+In each LaTeX file, a variant of Df-Th workflow is adopted instead.
+The variant of Df-Th workflow consists of the following building blocks:
   + **Axiom**: Only present in those files in the very beginning.
   + **Definition**
   + **Theorem**: A theorem must be also followed by a proof.
 Theorems are also of different importance, since some theorems dipict the core of the some theory, while others are just some scaffolds.
 Thus besides the important theorems (assigned with a **Theorem** block), there are also the following blocks.
 Of course, all these above are just essentially theorems, they are all belongs to the "Th" part of the Df-Th workflow, and are said to have the **validity of theorem**.